F-16 training coalition

-The F-16 training coalition is an international coalition formed on 11 July 2023 during the Vilnius Summit with the task of training F-16 pilots, technicians, and support personnel for the Ukrainian Air Force.
+The F-16 training coalition is an international coalition formed on 11 July 2023 during the Vilnius Summit with the task of training F-16 pilots, technicians, and support personnel for the Ukrainian Air Force and providing the F-16 fighting jets.
 It originally consisted of 11 nations: Denmark, the Netherlands, Belgium, Canada, Luxembourg, Norway, Poland, Portugal, Romania, Sweden, and the United Kingdom, as well as Ukraine.
-The group was nicknamed the "Ocean's 11" by Ukrainian Minister of Defence Oleksii Reznikov, in reference to the American film Ocean's Eleven.
-On 22 August 2023, it was announced that Greece had also joined the coalition, while on 24 August 2023, the United States announced it joined the training efforts as well.
+The group was nicknamed the "Ocean's 11" by Ukrainian Minister of Defence Oleksii Reznikov, in reference to the US film Ocean's Eleven.

+Throughout 2023-24, it was announced that Greece, the United States, Bulgaria, and France had also joined the coalition by aiding in the pilot training efforts as well.

-As part of the coalition efforts, a training hub was also set up in Romania.
-The Netherlands, Romania, and Lockheed Martin contributed to the creation and maintenance of this center.
+As part of the coalition efforts, a training hub, the "European F-16 Training Centre", was set up in Romania.
+The Netherlands, Romania, and Lockheed Martin contributed to the creation and maintenance of this centre.